Perfume Strengths Explained

 Eau de Cologne

-Eau de Cologne, also known as EDC has a lower level of concentration than that of EDT at around 2 – 5%, because of this it’s lasting power drops to somewhere around two hours.
+Eau de Cologne, also known as EDC has a lower level of concentration than that of Eau de Toilette at around 2 – 5%, because of this it’s lasting power drops to somewhere around two hours.

 Eau Fraiche has a perfume oil level at around 1 – 3%, lower than EDC, however it doesn’t contain a larger amount of alcohol instead this additional ingredient is mostly water.

-Please contact us if you have any questions regarding the perfume, aftershave and fragrances we offer.
+Please contact us if you have any questions regarding the women and men’s perfumes, aftershaves and fragrance we offer.